fieldtrip/website/development/project/nirs.md

 The original [NIRS-SPM](http://bispl.weebly.com/nirs-spm.html) was developed by Korea Advanced Institute of Science & Technology.
 The general NIRS-SPM approach is to solve a GLM based on different approaches of nongaussian random field theory.
 One of the developers, Sungho Tak, is now working at UCL in Will Penny's group.
 He reworked NIRS-SPM, which can now be found as on [NIRTC as SPM for fNIRS toolbox](http://www.nitrc.org/projects/spm_fnirs).
 SPM-fNIRS includes DCM as well.

 [Homer2](http://www.nmr.mgh.harvard.edu/PMI/resources/homer2/home.htm), developed by the Martinos Centre in Harvard, and primarily maintained by Ted Huppert from University in Pittsburgh.
 Is the most commonly used toolbox for NIRS analysis.
-Includes some forward modelling in the AtlasViewer.
+Includes some forward modeling in the AtlasViewer.

 Other available toolboxes such as [EasyTopo](https://sites.google.com/site/fenghuatian/software/easytopo) (for visualization) or the [NIRS Analysis package (NAP)](https://sites.google.com/site/tomerfekete2/) are not widely used.